 Dr. Raaf formed the first formal neurosurgical training program, which was located at Good Samaritan Hospital.

 George Austin, M.D. was appointed head of the University of Oregon Health Sciences Center, Division of Neurosurgery within the Department of Surgery.

 First neurosurgical residents are trained at the University of Oregon Health Sciences Center, Division of Neurosurgery.

 Harold Paxton, M.D., was appointed chief of the Division of Neurosurgery and recruits A.E.
 Gallo, Jr., M.D., as the chief of Pediatric Neurosurgery.

 Kim Burchiel, M.D., takes the place of Dr. Paxton (Professor Emeritus) as the chief of the division.

 The division of Neurosurgery was granted full department status within the School of Medicine and officially became known as the Department of Neurological Surgery.

-Kim Burchiel, M.D., was appointed John Raaf Professor and Chairman of the Department of Neurological Surgery.
+Kim Burchiel, M.D., was appointed John Raaf Professor and Chair of the Department of Neurological Surgery in 1988.

 2016Nathan Selden, M.D., Ph.D., was Head of the Pediatric Neurosurgery Division from 2000-2015 and was named OHSU's first Campagna Chair of Pediatric Neurosurgery in 2012.